kcl-lang/kpm/docs/kpm_sparse_checkout.md

 ```

 ## 5. Specifying how kcl.mod will specify the added subdirectories
 To support the specification of a subdirectory for dependencies that are sourced from Git repositories, we need to extend the kcl.mod file structure.
 This involves adding an optional `subdirectory` field under each dependency.
-This can be manually edited or automatically updated by the kpm add command.
+This can be manually edited or automatically updated by the kcl mod add command.

 A sample kcl mod for the same would look like this.